 by Robert Lanz LCSW

 It was another one of those patients who can lead to nothing but problems- of course we didn’t know it when he came in, unconscious and possibly on his way to death.
 All the docs knew was that he was flat lining and they couldn’t figure out why.
 You’re never too young to have a heart attack but there is a curve and this guy was on the wrong end of it for that diagnosis.
 His pupils were round, equal and barely reactive so it probably wasn’t a brain swelling event.
 His lungs were clear but he was barely breathing so it probably wasn’t a pulmonary embolism.
-But nothing we did seemed to be working and that meant I would need to contact the family.
+Narcan had no effect.
+Nothing we did seemed to be working and that meant I would need to contact the family.
 Normal stuff.

 Normal stuff except for the business card I found in his wallet announcing he was a high ranking officer at a local corporation not too far from our own business district in downtown Los Angeles-and I won’t say any more than that because about twenty seconds after I found that out, hospital security called to tell me there was a woman in the waiting room asking about him.
 Must have been his wife I thought, noting his wedding ring.
 I was going to have to get her into the family room and get her ready for some bad news.

-I peeked out into the waiting room and didn’t see anyone that looked like she might be his wife.
+I peeked out into the ever crowded waiting area and didn’t see anyone that looked like she might be his wife.
 There was the usual number of patients and families, a couple of heavy drinkers, a couple of other regulars, a hooker and a couple of guys from a bicycle crash with their lycra and funny shoes setting them apart from the rest of the crowd.
 But no one looked like the wife.
 I caught the receptionist’s eye and she gave me a nod towards the hooker, or the one that looked like a hooker.
 Don’t want to be judgmental, yet.

 Oh no. Not the hooker.
 Not the one with the skin tight dress and overflowing breasts, looking a little disheveled.
 Disheveled in the sense that it looked like maybe she threw on her clothes while someone had a heart attack and called 911 while she was doing it.
 Not a street hooker.
 A street hooker might have called 911 but she would have disappeared, not come to the ER to see how her client was doing.
 If this was a hooker, she was a high end one.
 This wasn’t getting any better.